microsoft/pxt-adafruit/docs/projects/banana-keyboard/beat-box.md

-# banana keyboard blocks challenges
+# banana keyboard - beat box

 Have you ever tried to making beat box sounds?
 Let's try making a beatbox with code!